-Participation in UIL Robotics involves registering a team with BEST or FIRST and competing in the regularly scheduled qualifier meets offered through those organizations.
+Participation in UIL Robotics involves registering a team with BEST, FIRST or the RECF and competing in the regularly scheduled qualifier meets offered through those organizations.
 There are no separate UIL district or regional meets for Robotics.

-A school may participate in both the BEST and FIRST divisions of UIL Robotics - potentially including a BEST team, FTC teams and an FRC team, or any combination thereof.
-It would be possible for a school to qualify for State in all three programs of competition and earn separate state championship points based on placement in their respective competition group.
+A school may participate in one or more divisions of UIL Robotics.
+While most schools select one or two divisions to focus on, it would be possible for a school to qualify for State in all three divisions of competition and earn separate state championship points based on placement in their respective competition group.
 (For additional information on state championship points, refer to Section 4 of this handbook.)

-Students may participate on both BEST and FIRST robotics teams, dependent on the policies of their schools or school districts.
+Students may participate on teams in more than one division of UIL Robotics, dependent on the policies of their schools or school districts.
 (Refer to FIRST Robotics guidelines regarding same-student participation on FRC and FTC teams.)